openhab/openhab-addons/addons/binding/org.openhab.binding.mqtt.generic/README.md

 ### Synchronise two instances

+To synchronize item items from a SOURCE openHAB instance to a DESTINATION instance, do the following:

-Define a broker and a trigger channel on that broker in a "demo.Things" file:
+Define a broker and a trigger channel for your DESTINATION openHAB installation (`thing` file):

 ```xtend
 Bridge mqtt:broker:myUnsecureBroker [ host="192.168.0.42", secure=false ]